Granddevv/luicd-architecture-laravel/readme.md

 ```

 ## Getting Started
-This project ships with the [Lucid Console](https://github.com/lucid-architecture/laravel-console) which provides an interactive
+This project ships with the which provides an interactive
 user interface and a command line interface that are useful for scaffolding and exploring Services, Features and Jobs.

 ### Setup